BenCarter44/FrostByteFS/README.md

 # FrostByteFS
 A FUSE file system implementation

+By Ben Carter, Towhid Islam, and Sohaib  -- 2025

+---

 This is a inode-based filesystem designed for copy-on-write.
 It is broken into 4 layers:
 1. rawdisk -- raw disk I/O